ZIMBABYE – The Trip

 The Victoria Falls’ mile-wide (2 km) curtain of water plunges deep into the Zambezi Gorge creating a cloud of mist that can be seen up to 20 miles (32 km) away.
 They can be seen on a short trip from Botswana or South Africa but in doing so travellers will be missing some fascinating areas.

-Highlights are the ruins of Great Zimbabwe, the beautiful Lake Kariba and also the two biggest cities of Zimbabwe are worth a visit: Harare and Bulawayo.
+Highlights are the ruins of Great Zimbabwe, the beautiful Lake Kariba and also the two biggest cities of Zimbabwe worth a visit: Harare and Bulawayo.
 Last but not least, to the east are the so-called Eastern Highlands, fine walking and fishing country, so cool that at certain times of the year, the grass in the morning can be trimmed with frost.
 In the west is the other-worldly jumble of granite rocks that make up the Matopos National Park.

 Zimbabwe’s largest wildlife sanctuary is Hwange National Park, situated on the western border with Botswana.
-Hwange is home to one of Africa’s largest elephant populations and myriad other species.
+Hwange is home to one of Africa’s largest elephant populations and a myriad of other species.
 Other excellent game viewing areas are Matusadona, Mana Pools and Zambezi National Parks.

 HISTORY